ReznoRMichael/Reznorganizer/README.md

 * SVG
 * XAMPP

-## To do / fix bugs
+## To do list and fix bugs for the future

-* Vue modal create project - when adding more than one empty task 'body' it gives an error when submitting the form
+* Bug: Vue modal create project - when there are empty tasks 'body' in the form (except first and last) it gives an error when submitting the form (try a different algorithm for removing empty tasks from array)
+* Feature: Vue modal create project - make mobile-friendly
-* Vue modal create project - do not allow to add more than 1 empty task input
+* ~~Code Optimization: Vue modal create project - do not allow to add more than 1 empty task input~~
+* Bug: A project owner should not be able to invite himself to a project
+* Bug: A project owner should not be able to invite the same user multiple times to a project
-* A user can delete tasks from a project
+* Feature: A user can delete tasks from a project
-* ~~CSS: Style the checkboxes~~
+* ~~Feature: Style the checkboxes with CSS~~
-* Make a nice front/landing page with more info
+* ~~Feature: Make a front/landing page with more info~~
-* Add more information to the /home page + link to all projects
+* ~~Feature: Add more information to the /home page + link to all projects~~
-* Move the style and theme components to separate files
+* Code Optimization: Move the style and theme components to separate files
-* Confirmation box for deleting a project
+* Feature: Confirmation box for deleting a project
+* Feature: A project owner can remove invited users from a project
+* Feature: Add Google reCaptcha to registration form
+* Feature: Add account creation e-mail sending with confirmation link
+* Bug/Feature: The password reset is inactive

 ## Contact